Probate Q&A Series

 • Home files and fire safes: Search desks, filing cabinets, or home safe deposit boxes.

 • Bank safe deposit boxes: The decedent may have rented one.
-You need the box key and a court order to open it.
+Access may require compliance with North Carolina law and bank procedures.

 • Attorney’s office: Lawyers often keep original wills on behalf of clients.